Bussun/landing-page-project/README.md

 # landing-page-project
 A nice looking (I hope) landing webpage created while learning web development.
 It is the second project created during this adventure!
 It had been quite redesigned since it first went public but I hope you'll find it nice looking.

+A full rewrite using all the knownledge I acquired is scheduled.

 ## What is it ?
 It's just a landing page for a (nonexistent of course) tour company.